Meet Jordan – Leahy’s Lane

 “My current apartment is not well suited for persons who use wheelchairs,” says Jordan.

-Currently, Jordan lives on the third floor of a local apartment building – which is a fire safety issue for someone with limited mobility and who uses a wheelchair.
+Currently, Jordan lives on the third floor of a local apartment building – which is a fire safety issue for someone who uses a wheelchair.
 Jordan also has hearing impairments and depth perception challenges.

 The concrete on the ramp at the front entrance to his apartment is crumbling.
 The doorways are only 30” wide – which is not wide enough for someone in a wheelchair to easily navigate.
 The stacked washer and dryer are also inaccessible for someone in a wheelchair.
 There is a roll-up instead of a roll-in shower – another major safety issue.
 Even being able to open and close the curtains is a challenge in this apartment.

 Rather than providing Jordan with a strong foundation and stability, his apartment is a challenging space full of daily obstacles.

 Having a good job working in the Computer Science Department at Trent University and becoming established in his career, Jordan began looking to purchase a home instead of paying rent.

 What I discovered was there were very few accessible homes available, and the cost of purchasing in this market was very high, and thus, unattainable.
 It was frustrating to be in a situation where I earned a decent wage but was unable to purchase a home.